 We notice that my friend has been a victim of some of the common mistakes, which most of us make while investing.
 However, we should understand what my friend and many other investors in a similar situation can do to avoid similar mistakes and build a good portfolio of stocks for long-term wealth generation:

 Simple Steps to Avoid the Most Common Investing Mistakes

 1. Conducting Own Analysis before Buying any Stock:

 An investor should avoid acting on the information presented by news channels.
-She should conduct her own analysis on the recommended stocks before taking the decision to invest her hard-earned money.
-Selecting good stocks for investment is a simple exercise which everyone whether with educational background of finance or not, can learn easily.
+She should conduct her own analysis of the recommended stocks before making the decision to invest her hard-earned money.
+Selecting good stocks for investment is a simple exercise which every one whether with an educational background of finance or not, can learn easily.

 Most investors can save themselves the trouble of investing in non-performing companies if they conduct personal due diligence before investing in the stocks.